praekeltfoundation/seed-stage-based-messaging/docs/models.rst

     An auto incrementing integer unique identifier for the record.

 **messageset**
+    A reference to the MessageSet this message belongs to.

 **sequence_number**
+    A required integer representing the order of this message in the set.

 **lang**
+    An ISO639-3 language code.

 **text_content**
+    Optional text content for the message.

 **binary_content**
+    Optional reference to a BinaryContent.

 **created_at**
     A date and time field of when the record was created.